-The extension employee at the entrance/cafeteria will locate the students on the playground to send out the student.
+The extension employee at the entrance/cafeteria will radio the employee with the students on the playground to send up the student.
 The parent will not be admitted on campus to gather their child.

-APPENDIX B: FACILITY ADJUSTMENTS
+APPENDIX B: FACILITY ADJUSTMENTS NOTE: Insert your unique images/comments here